Chignik Harbor 9 15 2015 |

 |

-Cooperative (SPC) for the 2019 Salmon season as a salmon tender vessel (receiving from catcher vessels held in chilled seawater
+tender vessel (receiving from catcher vessels held in chilled seawater (or ice totes) and transporting to the processing plant).

-(or ice totes) and transporting to the processing plant).
-Four months of extensive major shipyard repairs at Port Townsend
+Four months of extensive major shipyard repairs at Port Townsend Washington were completed in late June 2018 which extended

-Washington were completed in late June 2018 which extended into the salmon season of the failed chignik district salmon run
+into the salmon season of the failed chignik district salmon run of 2018 where the vessel was contracted to operate resulting

-of 2018 where the vessel was contracted to operate resulting in a cancellation of operations.
-The 2017 salmon season was with
+in a cancellation of operations.
+The 2017 salmon season was with Silver Bay Seafoods at Bristol Bay and Prince William Sound

-Silver Bay Seafoods at Bristol Bay and Prince William Sound and Peter Pan Seafoods for the 2015 and 2016 Alaska salmon fisheries
+and Peter Pan Seafoods for the 2015 and 2016 Alaska salmon fisheries operating at Bristol Bay, the Bering Sea and along

-operating at Bristol Bay, the Bering Sea and along the soutwestern Alaska Peninsula as we were for the 2014
+the soutwestern Alaska Peninsula as we were for the 2014 and 2013 Bristol Bay, Cook Inlet and Kodiak salmon

-and 2013 Bristol Bay, Cook Inlet and Kodiak salmon fisheries for Icicle Seafoods.
-In 2011 and 2012 were under contract
+fisheries for Icicle Seafoods.
+In 2011 and 2012 were under contract with Trident Seafoods along the Alaska Peninsula

-with Trident Seafoods along the Alaska Peninsula for tendering salmon in the Chignik seine fishery in
+for tendering salmon in the Chignik seine fishery in addition to towing of a stranded vessel from Chignik to Homer

-addition to towing of a stranded vessel from Chignik to Homer and hauling cargo from Kodiak to Chignik Lagoon that year before
+and hauling cargo from Kodiak to Chignik Lagoon that year before crossing the Gulf of Alaska directly to Cape Flattery and

-crossing the Gulf of Alaska directly to Cape Flattery and on to Port Orchard, Washington for winter repairs.
-On completion
+on to Port Orchard, Washington for winter repairs.
+On completion of a newly remodeled interior and other renovations

-of a newly remodeled interior and other renovations including machinery overhaul and upgrades, the ALEUTIAN EXPRESS will be
+including machinery overhaul and upgrades, the ALEUTIAN EXPRESS will be available for long-range scientific research

-available for long-range scientific research charters on a 12 person maximum basis after the Alaska salmon and cod fishery
+charters on a 12 person maximum basis after the Alaska salmon and cod fishery activities.
+Rates are dependant on

-activities.
-Rates are dependant on service, scope, time of year and area of operation.
-The future research focus for the vessel
+service, scope, time of year and area of operation.
+The future research focus for the vessel will be to explore the depths

-will be to explore the depths of the ALEUTIAN TRENCH, seamounts and hydrothermal vents from the Aleutians to the Line Island
+of the ALEUTIAN TRENCH, seamounts and hydrothermal vents from the Aleutians to the Line Island group.
+The PAPAHANAUMOKUAKEA

-group.
-The PAPAHANAUMOKUAKEA Marine National Monument waters activity durring winter months are future planned winter operation
+Marine National Monument waters activity durring winter months are future planned winter operation areas which include the

 |